harshkhandeparkar/gpujs-real-renderer/README.md

 Since this is a child class of `RealRenderer`, all the methods of `RealRender` are available here as well.
 Apart from these methods, the following new methods are also available and are chainable too.

 - `addData(value)`: Plots the next value on the graph.
-Takes a single number input `value` as the argument.
+Takes a single number or a gpu.js [pipelined](https://github.com/gpujs/gpu.js#pipelining) texture (with first element as the y-value) input `value` as the argument.
 This method also displays the graph after adding the data.

 - `getLimits()`: Returns an object containing the final range of x and y axes on the graph, after scaling and setting the x and y axes offsets.
 It also takes into account the progression of the graph.